-We are personally non-dogmatic, largely vegetarian, drug-free, good at heart, sane, and mostly inclined to the simple and the natural.
+We are personally non-dogmatic, largely vegetarian, drug-free, good at heart, and mostly inclined to the simple and the natural.
 We are committed to attempt a working presence and to work the muscle of the goodness of our heart.

-In zooming, we are:
+In zooming in, we are:

 Non-dogmatic : We are for a measured openness and flexibility in thought, being open-minded without letting our brains fall out.
 An inflexible and coercive intellectual framework does not allow for personal evolution, nor for friends.

 Largely vegetarian : In this corner of the universe, we have life, and this life flows through itself in the most amazing ways, through kingdoms and species, and un-esoterically out of earth, air, fire, and water.
 There is nothing unnatural to this flow of life.
 There is nothing unnatural about the animal consumption of plant and animal.
-Life and death are bound to each other, inseparably; and the attempt to remove death from our life, by turns, greater and greater, comes to remove life itself from our living.
+Life and death are bound to each other, inseparably; and the attempt to remove death from our life, by turns greater and greater, comes to remove life itself from our living.

 The uniquely vegetarian kitchen and farm is a utilitarian solution to a community small in size, perhaps a shared preference for the food at our table, and the attempt at synergy and the promise of coordination.
 But it cannot be -- and a true farm, and the lessons it gives do not permit it to be -- a dogma or neat line that one does not cross.
 It is a leaning.
 At times life will pull us into death, because, of course, that is as it is.